Hi {{ First Name | friend }}!

 Those with separation anxiety need to feel connected because disconnection feels intolerable.
 This holds independence just out of reach.
 But the more we seek to identify the origin point of our fears, the easier it is to untangle their hold.

 Recovery is possible, but it's rarely linear.
-It demands patience, persistence, and a willingness to confront the very thing that terrifies us most – separation itself.
+It demands patience, persistence, and a willingness to confront what terrifies us most β separation itself.Β

 The invisible leash loosens.
 We take a step.
 And then another.

 Are you familiar with Adult Separation Anxiety?
-Let me now in the comments!
+Let me know in the comments!

 Amanda